delabassee/website-template/ex4.md

 ```java
  @BasicAuthenticationMechanismDefinition(realmName="HOL-basic" )
 ```
-:arrow_right: This annotation specify the speicifc container authentication mechanism : "HTTP basic access authentication"and make that it available as an enabled CDI bean.
+:arrow_right: This annotation specify to the container that it should use the HTTP basic access authentication mechanism, it will be made available as an CDI enabled bean.
+The realmName is purely informative

 ```java
  @EmbeddedIdentityStoreDefinition({